Work Visa Information

 • Full description of the job and the company’s activity (we will provide)

-• Visa fee paid at the time of submission (ask Alex)
+• Visa fee paid at the time of submission: 214,78€ for 2023/24 school year, should be

 We hope that this will be a great chance for a lot of you to stay in Spain and continue growing with La Casita!